"Go forth and multiply," and wow did one cane on 'Gertrude Jekyll' get busy.

 GOOD PEGGING CANDIDATES

 It’s a challenge to photograph tying in action, because luxuriant growth usually hides the handiwork.
-And you want it hidden, but I happened to catch this cane on ‘Othello’ displaying its prowess.
+And you want it hidden, but I happened to catch this cane on David Austin's Othello displaying its prowess.
 In this case, I simply tied the cane to a nearby branch.
 Sometimes the branch might be on another shrub altogether –– whatever works.

 SELF-PEGGING